Th3crazy-ally/laptopai/README.md

 The included catalog is a curated benchmark fixture for demonstrating the product experience.
 Prices are not live retailer quotes and availability is not guaranteed.
 A production catalog should preserve source URL, currency, observed time, licensing, freshness, and import-run metadata.

-## Security

-Do not commit `.env` files, API keys, passwords, node modules, virtual environments, or machine-specific paths.
-Server-side AI credentials are provided by the platform runtime and must never be exposed in client code.
-Before adding accounts, history, alerts, or retailer integrations, add retention, authorization, abuse controls, and deletion workflows.

 ## Future extensions